markaspot/docs/docs/configuration.md

 ## Site configuration and settings
 All Drupal typical settings and configuration options will not be aplified here.
 There a thousands of better sources for that, which will help you.
 If you need help for commercial support, don't hesitate to contact us.

+### Map Configuration
+The map visualization is capsulated in a single module which loads all neccessary libraries, like leaflet and waypoint.
+It also relies on views infinite scroll to be able to scroll down the list of content and have all points shown in the top list.
+Developers can easily change the behaviour by adopting the map container to the theme.

+Any other markup created by your view can be used.
+The connection to the module can be configured.

+### Map Settings page